Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 In this section we will consider periodic chains of anyons first on the torus (\sref{sec:PBCtorus}) and then on the disc (\sref{sec:PBCdisc}).
 We further specialise to models in which every site in the chain carries a fixed, identical charge, and consequently in this section, and also in the next, we set $a_1=a_2=\ldots=a_n$.
 For each topology (torus and disc) we will introduce a translation-invariant local Hamiltonian written as a sum of local terms, and take as a specific example the AFM nearest neighbour interaction for a chain of Fibonacci anyons.
 We assume that an operator which is local acts only on a disc-like subregion of the manifold (i.e. if it is an operator acting on the torus, it does not include any non-trivial cycles).
 Consequently such an operator may be written in terms of a fusion tree defined on the disc, as per \fref{fig:discoperators}(ii).

-To express the states of our system, we shall use the basis given in \fref{fig:anyonstates_sphere}(iv) on the disc, and in \fref{fig:torusstates}(ii) on the torus.
-The ring of punctures will be taken as encircling the large non-trivial cycle of the torus, and the fusion tree is constructed in the ``inside'' space.
+To express the states of our system, on the disc we shall use the basis given in \fref{fig:anyonstates_sphere}(iv), and on the torus we shall use a basis of the form given in \fref{fig:torusstates}(i) (basis $B_1$).
+The ring of punctures is taken as encircling the large non-trivial cycle of the torus, and the fusion tree is constructed in the ``inside'' space.

 For the Fibonacci AFM interaction, which is a nearest neighbour interaction, all terms of the Hamiltonian take the form of \fref{fig:discoperators}(ii) for $r=2$.
 For clarity, from this point forwards we shall only provide explicit treatments for nearest neighbour Hamiltonians, though most of the arguments and techniques presented readily generalise to $r>2$.